What Does Median Mean?

-The median is a central tendency, and with this measurement, you will find the observation or observations that are in the middle of the data set.
-The median is a good key measurement when the data set has extreme values, as these are not taken into account.
+The median is a measure of central central tendency that represents the observation or observations that are in the middle of the data set.
+The median is a good key measurement when the data set has extreme values, because their effect on the result is not amplified.

-The median is the value of the middle observation when the values are sorted in ascending order.
+The median is the value of the middle observation or observations when the values are sorted in ascending or descending order.

 Rule